AIPowerGrid/multi-bridge/README.md

 - **worker_name:**
   A descriptive name for your worker instance.

+- **gpu_count:**
+  The number of GPUs to use.
+Defaults to 1.
+Adjust this based on your hardware capabilities to optimize performance.

+- **download_dir:**
+  The directory to download models to.
+Defaults to the "models" folder(will be created if it doesn't exist) if not set.

 - **old_nvidia_compute:**
   Set to `true` if you have an older NVIDIA GPU (e.g., a 2080) to enable half-precision via the `--dtype half` flag.